atingupta2005/OCI-SRE-Dec-25/docs/Day-2/02-OCI-Monitoring-Basics/hands-on.md

 ### **Purpose:** Learn how to explore metric namespaces and names in OCI.

-This exercise helps students understand how OCI organizes metrics.
+This exercise helps understand how OCI organizes metrics.

 ---